katemyoung/csv_generator/README.md

 - The employee data should be kept private, and not hard coded.
 - It should handle one employee to begin with.
 - It should handle more than one employee.
+- Each generated file should have a unique, meaningful name

 ## User stories